3:02 PM, May 25, 2015 • By DANIEL HALPER

 How the United States can help.
 Mar 10, 2014, Vol. 19, No. 25 • By JEFFREY GEDMIN

 It was a year or two before the Berlin Wall fell in 1989.
 I was sitting in the kitchen of a small, second-floor apartment in the Thuringian town of Ilmenau, when my friend’s mother turned pensive and pointed out the window to a hill nearby.
 In 1945, Frau Loebner explained, American soldiers arrived one day, pitched their tents and seemed to settle in.
 A few days later, Soviet soldiers arrived and did the same.
 A few days after that, the Americans left.
-Only later would this woman and her family discover that they had been fated to live their lives on the wrong side of the East-West German border.

 10:51 AM, Feb 23, 2014 • By DANIEL HALPER